top of page

 }

 If you are like me, the first question I had was, can I change the core classes?
 Well, you can.
 But that doesn't mean you should.
-But lets see what we can do.
+But let's see what we can do just for the fun of it.

 Start by locating the Arduino install folder on your system.
 On my system, I found it at: